MadMaxMcKinney/max-mckinney-gatsby/src/projects/conceptual-animations/index.md

 sortDate: "2012-12-07"
 ---

-I worked closely a diverse design team including illustrators, modelers, and UI designers to create conceptual animations to be shown in executive presentations for project approval.
+I worked closely with a diverse design team including illustrators, modelers, and UI designers to create conceptual animations to be shown in executive presentations for project approval.
 I took existing design concepts and used After Effects to animate the user experience, which ranged from simple 2D animations to complex 2D/3D combination animations, requiring me to create the 3D models used as well.

 <video width="100%" autoplay loop>
 <source src="/conceptual-animation-dell-boot.mp4" type="video/mp4">